bjatkin/golf-engine/README.md

   * Keyboard support

 # Getting Started
 The golf engine is just a go package.
-It can be installed by running `go get github.com/bjatkin/golf-engine/golf`.
+It can be installed by running `go get github.com/bjatkin/golf-engine/golf`.  <br />
-There is also a toolkit which you will need to complie you game as well as for importing the sprite sheet and map file. you can install this toolkit by running `go get github.com/bjatkin/golf-engine/util`.
+There is also a toolkit which you will need to complie you game as well as for importing the sprite sheet and map file. you can install this toolkit by running `go get github.com/bjatkin/golf-engine/util`. <br />
 Once both these are installed you can use the golf toolkit to start a new project.
 Simply create a directory for you new game.
-Then, open that directory in termnal and run the golf_toolkit program.
+Then, open that directory in termnal and run the golf_toolkit program. <br />
-The golf_toolkit program is located in the golf-engine/util directory so you can run `./Users/[your user name]/go/src/github.com/bjatkin/golf-engine/util/golf_toolkit` to start it.
+The golf_toolkit program is located in the golf-engine/util directory so you can run `./Users/[your user name]/go/src/github.com/bjatkin/golf-engine/util/golf_toolkit` to start it. <br />
-Note that this is for MacOSX users and Windows/ Linux users will have to change the path so it correctly points to the golf-engine/util directory.
+Note that this is for MacOSX users and Windows/ Linux users will have to change the path so it correctly points to the golf-engine/util directory. <br />
 Once you've started the golf_toolkit you can run `init <project name>` command where project name is the name of your game.
-This will create all the nessisary files for you to start building your first game
+This will create all the nessisary files for you to start building your first game. <br />

 # GoLF toolkit commands
   * about: Displays some simple information about the golf toolkit and why it exsists.